In the age of the Internet, every site owners want to be on Google’s search result on the first page.

 Usually, WordPress themes put an H1 tag in the title of a post by default.
 So you may check this in the source code.

-Google has not set any limitation to the H1 tag uses on a single page.
-Uses of more than one H1 tag is allowed and no restriction on that as per Google.
+Google has not set any limitation to the H1 tag used on a single page.
+Uses of more than one H1 tag are allowed and no restriction on that as per Google.

 But think about the user’s point of view.
-If a webpage full of H1 tags, will you interested to stay on that page for a long time?
+If a webpage is full of H1 tags, will you be interested to stay on that page for a long time?
 Perhaps not.

 It is recommended that you should use only one H1 tag in a post.
 So, the heading would be the perfect place for this.

 A well-explained article is always interesting to read.
 But a plan page has thousands of words and no images are quite boring.
 You may feel like sinking in the sea of words on that page.